List of Kentucky state symbols

 The Commonwealth of Kentucky has 29 official state emblems, as well as other designated places and events.
 The majority are determined by acts of the Kentucky General Assembly and recorded in Title I, Chapter 2 of the Kentucky Revised Statutes.
 The state's nickname – "The Bluegrass State" – is traditional, but has never been passed into law by the General Assembly.
 It does, however, appear on the state's license plates.
 Despite the nickname's popularity, the General Assembly has not designated bluegrass (or any other grass) as the official state grass.

 The first symbol was the Seal of Kentucky, which was made official in 1792.
 The original seal also contained the future state motto.
 It served as the state's only emblem for over 130 years until the adoption of the state bird in 1926.
-Enacted by law in 2010, the newest symbols of Kentucky are the state insect, the honey bee, and the state sports car, the Chevrolet Corvette.
+Enacted by law in 2026, the newest symbols of Kentucky are the state amphibian, the eastern hellbender, the state dog, the Treeing Walker Coonhound, the state nongame mammal, the eastern spotted skunk, and the state mushroom, the indigo milkcap.